okx/okexchain-docs/docs/developers/quick-start.md

 Use okexchaincli to view accounts:

-`okexchaincli keys show username`
+`okexchaincli keys show $keyname`

-Use okexchaincli to export the eth private key:
+Use okexchaincli to export the ethereum style private key:

-`okexchaincli keys unsafe-export-eth-key user1`
+`okexchaincli keys unsafe-export-eth-key $keyname`

-import eth private key into the metamask wallet:
+import private key into the metamask wallet:

 ![avatar](../img/metamask-01-2.png)